 Back in the last century, I was a television producer, working for the likes of ITV, Sky TV, Discovery, Planet 24 and MTV.

 I was deputy editor on Trisha (ITV1), a senior producer on Vanessa (ITV) and an intake producer for Sky News.
 My work enabled me to pin some great places on Trip Advisor, including Cold Lake, Canada (Top Guns, ITV) and Barcelona, Spain (Olympic Triplecast, NBC).
-I picked up near-fluent Spanish (but don’t press me on my Catalan).
+I picked up near-fluent Spanish (and very dodgy Catalan).

-Outside of work, I was doing a bit of writing, and working as a party promoter in London with five friends (our sound system, ICS, is resting now, but the closing party after five years was Critics Choice and had a great write-up in Time Out).
+Outside of work, I was doing a bit of writing, and working as a party promoter in London with five friends (our sound system, ICS, is resting now, but the closing party in 2005 was Critics Choice and had a great write-up in Time Out).

 In 2000 I escaped a season on Jerry Springer to study for an MBA in e-business at Cass Business School.